 Catalyzing the established E64, a new ASTM committee focused wholly on stormwater infrastructure.

-Facilitating the completion of ASTM lab testing standard for trash capture technologies.
+Facilitating the completion of ASTM field testing standards.

 Making significant progress in developing ASTM lab testing standards for HDS and filters.